evantknight/OperatingSystem/README.md

 Currently, the makefile expects a gcc i686-elf compiler in ~/opt/cross/bin.
 [Click here for a tutorial on how to create one.](https://www.wiki.osdev.org/GCC_Cross-Compiler)

 ### image
 Used to create an iso.
-It will need GRUB utility programs and the xorriso program.
+It will need packages *xorriso* and *grub-pc-bin*.